AIrjen/OneButtonPrompt/user_guides/one_button_run_and_upscale.md

 #### Quality Gate
 Idea and inspired by xKean.
 Such an awesome addition.
+Additional ideas by pto2k.
 See requirements above.

 When enabling __Quality Gate__, it will repeat the above TXT2IMG process until: